jason-ash/jtash/src/posts/20200612-riddler-bacteria.md

 <blockquote>
 You are studying a new strain of bacteria, Riddlerium classicum (or R. classicum, as the researchers call it).
 Each R. classicum bacterium will do one of two things: split into two copies of itself or die.
 There is an 80 percent chance of the former and a 20 percent chance of the latter.
-<br><br>

 If you start with a single R. classicum bacterium, what is the probability that it will lead to an everlasting colony (i.e., the colony will theoretically persist for an infinite amount of time)?

-<br><br>
-<strong>Extra credit:</strong> Suppose that, instead of 80 percent, each bacterium divides with probability p.
+**Extra credit:** Suppose that, instead of 80 percent, each bacterium divides with probability p.
 Now what’s the probability that a single bacterium will lead to an everlasting colony?

 </blockquote>

 # Solution